 Mr. Ainsberg currently serves as a director of Medley Capital Corporation, a NYSE Euronext listed financial services company.
+Mr. Ainsberg has served as a director, Chairman of the Audit Committee and member of the Compliance Committee of Nomura Securities International, Inc. (the U.S. based broker-dealer of The Nomura Group) since 1996, and was named as a director of Nomura Holding America, Inc. in 2013.
 From July 2003 until May 2012, Mr. Ainsberg served as a director of National Financial Partners Corporation, an independent financial services distribution company.
 From August 2009 until June 2011, Mr. Ainsberg served as Chief Operating Officer of Lehman Brothers Inc. in Liquidation.
-From December 2003 until July 2009, Mr. Ainsberg served as the Independent Consultant for Morgan Stanley & Co., under the Global Research Analyst Settlement, and was responsible for selecting and monitoring the providers of independent research for the clients of Morgan Stanley.
-Mr. Ainsberg was Chief Operating Officer at two investment partnerships, Brahman Capital Corp. from 1996 to 2000 and Bessent Capital Corp. during 2001.
+From December 2003 until July 2009, Mr. Ainsberg served as the Independent Consultant for Morgan Stanley & Co.
 He also served as Chairman of the New York State Board for Public Accountancy from 1999 to 2000 and was a member of that board from 1993 to 2001.
 From 1998 to 2000, he was also a member of the Board of District 10 of the National Association of Securities Dealers.
-Mr. Ainsberg has served as a director, Chairman of the Audit Committee and member of the Compliance Committee of Nomura Securities International, Inc. (the U.S. based broker-dealer of The Nomura Group) since 1996.
-Mr. Ainsberg is also the author of Shackleton: Leadership Lessons From Antarctica (2008) and the co-author of Breakthrough: Elizabeth Hughes, the Discovery of Insulin, and the Making of a Medical Miracle (2010).